 #7 Flowers, Flowers, Flowers

-Summer is a great season to photograph wildflowers and they’re often found anywhere.
-They can be a nice addition to an image whether you choose to zoom in and make an abstract shot or incorporate them into a wider composition.
+Summer is a great season to photograph wildflowers, and they’re often found everywhere.
+They can be a nice addition to an image, whether you choose to zoom in and make an abstract shot or incorporate them into a wider composition.

-A fun practice is to use an ultra wide-angle lens and get extremely close to the flowers.
-By doing so you’ll make the flowers look bigger than what they may be and create an interesting and unique foreground.
-Alternatively, you can use a telezoom lens to isolate just one or two flours and use a wide aperture to blur the background.
+A fun practice is to use an ultra-wide-angle lens and get extremely close to the flowers.
+By doing so, you’ll make the flowers look bigger than they may be and create an interesting and unique foreground.
+Alternatively, you can use a telezoom lens to isolate just one or two flowers and use a wide aperture to blur the background.

 Bonus Tip: There’s No Such Thing as Bad Light

-In his book “There’s No Such Thing as Bad Light: An Exploration of Creatively Using Midday Light”, TJ Thorne talks about how all types of light can be photogenic.
+In his book “There’s No Such Thing as Bad Light: An Exploration of Creatively Using Midday Light,” TJ Thorne discusses how all types of light can be photogenic.
 It’s just a matter of finding the right subjects and having the right mindset.

 For too long we have limited our creativity by avoiding photographing during certain times and light conditions.
 How many great shots have we missed because we didn’t bother to look in harsh light?